 When It's Safe To Start Running Postpartum

-It's so tempting to get those running shoes on as soon as you feel up to it postpartum.
+It's so tempting to get those running shoes on as soon as possible postpartum.

 That means it's going to take some time to return to high impact activities such as running, jumping, and lifting.